Proportionality for Constrained Public Decisions: Justified Representation with Cohesiveness

 \section{Justified Representation with Cohesiveness}

-We now propose the following adaptations of cohesiveness-EJR to public decisions with constraints.
-To adapt cohesiveness-EJR, we adapt cohesiveness from multiwinner voting in a similar manner as done by \citet{freemanEtAlIJCAI2020variable}.
-We say that a voter group is \emph{$T$-agreeing} for some set of issues $T\subseteq \I$ if $T \subseteq\Agr{\vec{b}_{i}}{\vec{b}_{j}}$ holds for all voters $i,j\in N'$ and then we define cohesiveness as the following:
+To adapt cohesiveness-EJR to public decisions with constraints, we start from the notion of cohesiveness introduced in proportionality studies in the committee elections literature.
+We say that a voter group $N'$ is \emph{$T$-agreeing} for some set of issues $T\subseteq \I$ if $T \subseteq\Agr{\vec{b}_{i}}{\vec{b}_{j}}$ holds for all voters $i,j\in N'$ and then we define cohesiveness as the following:

 \begin{definition}[$T$-cohesiveness] For a set of issues $T\subseteq \I$, we say that a set of voters $N'\subseteq N$ is \emph{$T$-cohesive} if $N'$ is $T$-agreeing and it holds that $|N'| \geq |T|\cdot\nicefrac{n}{m}$. \end{definition}